castrombithisamm/static-site-generator-python/data/about/about.md

 ---
 title: About Me
-content: I am a software developer
+description: I am a software developer
 ---